 Once all of the obvious rubbish has been removed the next step is cleaning the carpets and mats.
 It is best to remove the parcel shelf, any floor mats or seat covers you may have first as any dirt on them can fall onto the carpet-or you may just miss the dirt under them all together.

 The same rule of thumb applies yet again, start from the top and work down. clean the parcel shelf and mats out of the car, using the vacuum cleaner and if they have marks and stains on them, carpet shampoo can be used to clean them further.
+You may consider getting professional carpet cleaning from a local cleaning company who can also do this job for you.

 If they are rubber mats then rinse them thoroughly, once you have shampooed the fabric mats, and rinsed the rubber mats, hang them up so they can dry off.